justcla/spring-petclinic/docs/README.md

-# Docs for Pet Clinic App
+# Documentation for Pet Clinic App

 ## More docs to follow

 Adding more docs in here

+## FAQ

+Questions go here